radiantmediaplayer/rmp-vast/README.md

 `id: String` is the id for the player container.
 This is a required parameter

-`params: Object` is an object representing various parameters that can be passed to a rmp-vast instance and that will affect the player inner-workings.
-Available properties for the params object follows:
+`params: Object` is an optional object representing various parameters that can be passed to a rmp-vast instance and that will affect the player inner-workings.
+Available properties for the params object follow:

-`params.ajaxTimeout: Number` timeout in ms for an Ajax request to load an ad tag from the ad server.
+`params.ajaxTimeout: Number` timeout in ms for an AJAX request to load a VAST tag from the ad server.
 Default 10000.

-`params.ajaxWithCredentials: Boolean` Ajax request to load VAST tag from ad server should or should not be made with credentials.
+`params.ajaxWithCredentials: Boolean` AJAX request to load VAST tag from ad server should or should not be made with credentials.
 Default: true.

 `params.maxNumRedirects: Number` the number of VAST wrappers the player should follow before triggering an error.
 Default: 4.